 It is worth noticing that as the injections need to be administered to particular locations around and inside your vagina, in the hands of an incompetent doctor, you run the risk of bruising, bleeding, infection, soreness, and even neural damage which can lead to loss of sensation and urinary incontinence.

 According to Dr. Runnels, most women have reported that they experienced some sort of improvement within a week and the results can last up to a year or even more.
 But of course, every individual and nature and severity of their problem can be different, and thus varied results are to be expected, especially when conclusions are drawn from a very small sample size.
 The results are likely to peak after three months and might start fading away after 6 or 8 months.
 You can request another round of O Shot but there has to be a minimum 8-week gap between the two administrations.

 The procedure is relatively pain-free as injections are administered after numbing the area or giving local anesthesia however you may feel uneasiness down there for a few days to follow.
 However, you can return to your normal life immediately after and even can engage in sexual intercourse two days after the injections.
 The two days wait is recommended to reduce the chances of any bruising or infection in the vagina.

 Where can I get O Shot from?

 Here is a list of a handful of certified doctors in the US and around the world who are certified to administer O Shot.
-If you chose to go for O Shot please do sit down with the doctor and have a detailed discussion and as for referral towards their success stories so you can have an open discussion about O Shot and its results.
+If you chose to go for O Shot please do sit down with the doctor and have a detailed discussion and referral towards their success stories so you can have an open discussion about O Shot and its results.